oTwoWin/Labo_HTTP_1/README.md

 The server is designed to be run in a Docker container.

-All the command shown below are executed in this repository.
+All the command shown below are executed in `docker/express-image` repository.

 The source for the express server are in the `src` folder if you want to make any change.